lwmqn/qnode/docs/Networking-APIs.md

 ### .notify(note, callback)
 Publish a notification to the Server.
 The message `note` should be a well-formatted data object.

-* Notice that **mqtt-node will automatically report notifications** to the Server if the Client is **observed** by the Server.
+* Notice that **@lwmqn/qnode will automatically report notifications** to the Server if the Client is **observed** by the Server.
 Therefore, use this API when you do have to notify something to the Server aggressively in your application.
 * If you like to publish a Resource, `note` should be an object with fields of `oid`, `iid`, `rid` and `data`, where `data` is the Resource value.
 * If you like to publish an Object Instance, `note` should be an object with fields of `oid`, `iid` and `data` fields, where `data` is the Object Instance containing all its Resources.